Knoblauchpilze/pge-app/README.md

 - process the game logic (through the `Game::step` method)
 - render the graphic elements (through the `Game::render` method), which includes both the ui and the renderers

 This logic is already provided and should not have to be modified too much from one application to the other.
-In order to specialize what happens in the application, the user is encourage to:
+In order to specialize what happens in the application, the user is encouraged to:

 - adapt the values of the [Screen](src/lib/game/Screen.hh) enum
 - subclass [IInputHandler](src/lib/inputs/IInputHandler.hh), [IUiHandler](src/lib/ui/IUiHandler.hh) and [IRenderer](src/lib/renderers/IRenderer.hh) as needed